radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 Implementations MUST support PSK Identities of 128 octets, and SHOULD support longer PSK identities.
 We note that while TLS provides for PSK identities of up to 2^16-1 octets in length, there are few practical uses for extremely long PSK identities.

 It is up to administrators and implementations as to how they differentiate administratively provisioned PSK identities from automatically provisioned identities used in TLS 1.3 session tickets.
-One approach could be to have administratively provisioned identities contain an NAI such as described above, while session tickets contain large blobs of opaque, encrypted, and signed text.
+One approach could be to have administratively provisioned identities contain an NAI such as described above, while session tickets contain large blobs of opaque, encrypted, and authenticated text.
 It should then be relatively straightforward to differentiate the two types of identities.
 One is UTF-8, the other is not.
-One is not signed and unverified, the other is signed and verified.
+One is not authenticated, the other is authenticated.

 ### Security of PSK Identities